Secondary: Religion, Worldviews and Philosophy

 Who is this course for?

 The world is shaped and defined by global and historical patterns of religion and belief.
-This course is for people who wish to help students engage critically with religion and philosophy, giving them the knowledge to navigate this complex world.
+This course is for people who wish to help students engage critically with religion, worldviews and philosophy, giving them the knowledge to navigate this complex world.

 Candidates come from a wide variety of backgrounds: some come straight from university; others from some experience in the education sector; others from different professions; others after having completing Masters or PhDs; others still from third-sector organisations.
-What unites these people is a shared understanding that the teaching of RE and philosophy is utterly essential, exciting, and valuable to secondary students.
+What unites these people is a shared understanding that the teaching of Religion, Worldviews and Philosophy is utterly essential, exciting, and valuable to secondary students.

-Trainee teachers in RE and philosophy could have a degree-level qualification in a cognate subject, such as religious studies, theology, divinity, world religions, Arabic studies, Asian and Middle Eastern studies, philosophy of religion, philosophy, or philosophy and ethics.
-This course could also be suitable for appropriately qualified graduates in other related disciplines, such as sociology, psychology, or anthropology, if they have the interest, motivation, and ability to develop specialist subject knowledge related to RE and philosophy.
+Trainee teachers in Religion, Worldviews and Philosophy could have a degree-level qualification in a cognate subject, such as religious studies, theology, divinity, world religions, Arabic studies, Asian and Middle Eastern studies, philosophy of religion, philosophy, or philosophy and ethics.
+This course could also be suitable for appropriately qualified graduates in other related disciplines, such as sociology, psychology, or anthropology, if they have the interest, motivation, and ability to develop specialist subject knowledge related to Religion, Worldviews and Philosophy.

-Furthermore, this course is for people who believe that the training of RE and philosophy teachers needs to be rigorous.
+Furthermore, this course is for people who believe that the training of Religion, Worldviews and Philosophy teachers needs to be rigorous.

 What will I study?